-Students are invited to audition for the performance ensembles offered through the Music, Worship, and Technology Department.
+Students are invited to audition for the chapel and ministry teams.
 These groups lead worship at campus chapels, at university functions, and in churches and schools across the country.

 Worship Services

 Services are conducted in Baker Chapel three days each week.
 A.C.T. groups also meet during the week affording students, faculty, and staff the opportunity to challenge one another in Applying Christ Together.
 The entire student body and faculty are expected to regularly participate in these activities.
 Other student-led worship times are regularly held.